 Who regulates the management and storage of surface waters?

-To prevent harm to Florida's waters, both the Florida Department of Environmental Protection (FDEP) and the Florida Water Management Districts (FWMD) are vested with the authority to require Management and Storage of Surface Water (MSSW) permits and impose conditions on those permits.
-This authority is delegated almost entirely to FWMDs, which should be consulted before any alteration of surface water is undertaken (see FE616, Contact Agencies).
+To prevent harm to Florida's waters, both the Florida Department of Environmental Protection (FDEP) and the Florida Water Management Districts (FWMDs) are authorized to require Management and Storage of Surface Water (MSSW) permits and impose conditions on those permits.
+This authority, however, is delegated almost entirely to FWMDs, which should be consulted before any alteration of surface water is undertaken (see FE616, Contact Agencies).

 The scope of the statutes and rules governing surface water management extends to the construction, operation, or alteration of any "stormwater management system, dam, impoundment, reservoir, or appurtenant work."
-Statutory definition of these terms allows for the capability to collectively regulate virtually every type of artificial or natural structure or construction that can be used to connect to, draw water from, drain water into, or be placed in or across surface water.
+The statutory definitions of these terms allow the FDEP and FWMDs to collectively regulate virtually every type of artificial or natural structure or construction that can be used to connect to, draw water from, drain water into, or be placed in or across surface water.
 This includes all structures and constructions that can have an effect on surface water, such as

 To avoid burdensome permitting requirements on farmers, the statute contains a qualified exception.
 People engaged in the occupation of agriculture, silviculture, floriculture, or horticulture may alter any tract of land without an MSSW permit so long as the practices are normal occupational activities whose sole or predominant purpose is not to obstruct or impound surface water, including

-Each FWMD has entered into a memorandum of agreement with the Florida Department of Agriculture and Consumer Services (FDACS) listing the proposed or existing activities that qualify for this exemption to MSSW permitting; the agreement includes the processes and procedures for evaluating whether an activity qualifies for the exemption.
+Each FWMD has entered into a memorandum of agreement with the Florida Department of Agriculture and Consumer Services (FDACS) listing the proposed or existing activities that qualify for the exemption to MSSW permitting.
+The agreements include the processes and procedures for evaluating whether an activity qualifies for the exemption.
 To qualify, the impoundment or obstruction of surface waters may not be the chief purpose of the alteration.
-Construction or maintenance performed on dikes, dams, or levees in an agricultural closed system will be exempt from MSSW permitting requirements.
-(Closed system means a self-contained irrigation system used in farming that does not discharge offsite.)
+Construction or maintenance performed on dikes, dams, or levees in an agricultural closed system will be exempt from MSSW permitting requirements (to clarify, a closed system means a self-contained irrigation system used in farming that does not discharge offsite).
 Nonetheless, these works must still comply with generally accepted engineering standards and, where the engineering practice is regulated by the state, this might require proper certification of the project and strict adherence with the original plans.

 It is always wise to consult with the specific district when attempting to determine whether a proposed activity is exempt because a written notice from FDEP or the appropriate FWMD is sometimes required.
 Also, FWMDs have the FDACS guidelines for determining whether the activity is actually exempt.